-MSU Billings provides parking for students who live off campus, for a fee.
+City College at MSU Billings provides parking for students for a fee.
 All vehicles parked on University property must display a current MSU Billings parking permit on weekdays when the University is in session during the hours specified in the "MSU Billings Traffic and Parking Regulations" brochure.
-Students may pick up parking permits from 8:00 a.m. - 3:30 p.m.
-Monday through Friday at the City College at MSU Billings Business Office.
+Students may purchase parking permits online and have the permit mailed to them or they can go to the Campus Police Office on the University campus, which is located on the southwest side of the ground floor of the parking garage, to purchase and pick up the parking permits.
+Campus Police is open Monday through Friday, 7:30 a.m. to 5:00 p.m.